 Improved access to oxygen has the potential to benefit the 3 million Ethiopian women who give birth each year and their newborns, as well as 20% of the estimated 4 million cases of child pneumonia.
 Each year 11,000 Ethiopian women die in pregnancy and childbirth, 60,000 babies die in the first month of life and 30,000 children die from pneumonia.
 Babies who are born preterm, or who contract sepsis or pneumonia early in life are particularly vulnerable, as are women and children in remote communities with little or no access to health services.

-The United for Oxygen partners — including Adara Development, Assist International/GE Foundation, the Bill & Melinda Gates Foundation, the Center for International Health (Royal Children’s Hospital Melbourne), the Center for Public Health and Development, Diamedica (UK), the Global Development Incubator, Gradian Health Systems, Grand Challenges Canada, Malaria Consortium, Masimo, PATH, Philips, the Pneumonia Innovations Team, Save the Children, UNICEF, University of Alberta, the US Fund for UNICEF, USAID, and the World Federation of Societies of Anaesthesiologists — will support the Government of Ethiopia’s Medical Oxygen and Pulse Oximetry Scale Up Road Map by:
+The United for Oxygen partners — including Adara Development, Assist International/GE Foundation, the Bill & Melinda Gates Foundation, the Center for International Health (Royal Children’s Hospital Melbourne), the Center for Public Health and Development, Diamedica (UK), the Global Development Incubator, Gradian Health Systems, Grand Challenges Canada, Malaria Consortium, Masimo, PATH, Philips, the Pneumonia Innovations Network, Save the Children, UNICEF, University of Alberta, the US Fund for UNICEF, USAID, and the World Federation of Societies of Anaesthesiologists — will support the Government of Ethiopia’s Medical Oxygen and Pulse Oximetry Scale Up Road Map by:

 (a) increasing the availability of pulse oximetry screening and oxygen therapy technologies in health centers and hospitals;

 (b) training local staff in the use of the new technologies;